kedacore/keda-docs/content/docs/2.1/scalers/mongodb.md

 - `collection` - Name of the collection
 - `query` - A MongoDB query that should return single numeric value
 - `queryValue` - A threshold that will define when scaling should occur
 - `metricName` - An optional name to assign to the metric.
+If not set KEDA will generate a name based on masked version of the server hostname and collection name.
+If using more than one trigger it is required that all `metricName`(s) be unique.

 To provide information about how to connect to MongoDB you can provide